 Safely store food

-At the moment the insect takes a whiff (smell is their way to find food) of any cereal or pet food, not properly stored, guess what happens?
+At the moment the insect takes a whiff (the smell is their way to find food) of any cereal or pet food, not properly stored, guess what happens?
 A bug feast.
 To make sure that you ruin the cockroaches dinner plans, what you can, put in airtight containers.

 Don’t leave food in the open

-Any food left just sitting on the table, kitchen counter, desk, etc. is a big no-no. Without any doubts, you will find yourself facing a marching army of cockroaches.
+Any food left just sitting on the table, kitchen counter, desk, etc. is a big no-no. Without any doubt, you will find yourself facing a marching army of cockroaches.